gardner-lab/FinchScope/Analysis Pipeline/README.md

 video.frames
 ```

-However, in order to be as general as possible, many helper scripts use height*width*frame*color format.
+However, in order to be as general as possible, many helper scripts use `height * width * color * frame`  format.
 There is a legacy format, that uses  video.frame(n).cdata.

 3. In the .mat folder, you can then then run: